Human immune system

 The fact that ginseng affects the immune system is now beyond doubt ( Christensen2009gcb , Choi2008bcp , Xiang2008cau ).
 Ginseng enhances immunity especially against viruses and tumors.
 Cancer can also be seen as immune failure .
 In cancer, ginseng is a welcome supportive agent, also with some direct antitumour effects .

 Ginseng content substances influence the choice of immune response.
 Christensen2009gcb (chapter "Immunomodulatory action") refers to the thesis that ginseng supports a cytotoxic response (against tumors and viruses).
-In contrast, Lee2004gre demonstrates that the majority panaxoside Rg 1 of ginseng has the opposite effect.
+In contrast, Lee2004gre proves that the majority panaxoside Rg 1 of ginseng has the opposite effect.
 To third, ginseng has a proven anti-inflammatory and anti-allergic effect.
 A comprehensive scientific view of the immunomodulatory effect of ginseng is not available, but the current data confirm that its constituents have immune-tolerant effects on the immune system, which is typical of the adaptogenic effects .

 Stimulating effect of ginseng on the immune system